NateEag/how-i-code/content/no-hypotheticals.rst

 That simple sentence implies some things.

 * Do not write code for hypothetical people.
-* Refuse to solve hypothetical problems.
+* Do not solve hypothetical problems.

 .. 'quality' should be a link to my unfinished rant on quality being finite.